 Problems with forced-air systems usually involve blower malfunctions.
 The blower may also be noisy, and it adds the cost of electrical power to the cost of furnace fuel.
 But because it employs a blower, a forced-air system is an effective way to channel airborne heat or cool air throughout a house.

 Gravity systems are based on the principle that hot air rises and cold air sinks.
-Gravity systems, therefore, cannot be used to distribute cool air from an air conditioner.
+Therefore, Gravity Systems cannot be used to distribute cool air from an air conditioner.
 In a gravity system, the furnace is located near or below the floor.
 The warmed air rises and flows through ducts to registers in the floor throughout the house.
 If the furnace is located on the main floor of the house, the heat registers are usually positioned high on the walls because the registers must always be higher than the furnace.
 The warmed air rises toward the ceiling.
 As the air cools, it sinks, enters the return air ducts, and flows back to the furnace to be reheated.

 Another basic distribution system for heating is the radiant system.
 The heat source is usually hot water, which is heated by the furnace and circulated through pipes embedded in the wall, floor, or ceiling.